openvinotoolkit/training_extensions/docs/source/get_started/quick_start.rst

 *********
 1. ``otx export`` exports a trained pth model to the OpenVINO format in order to efficiently run it on Intel hardware.
 Also, the resulting IR model is required to run POT optimization in section below.

-2. The command below performs exporting to the trained model ``outputs/weights.pth`` in previous section and save exported model to the ``outputs/openvino/`` folder.
+2. The command below performs exporting of the ``outputs/weights.pth`` trained in previous section and saves exported model to the ``outputs/openvino/`` folder.

 .. code-block::